-Remark 1 The control structures in Figure 11 would both be self-consistent without composition control (CC), that is, with (a) L given or (b) Dgiven.
-The reason for closing these composition loops is therefore not for consistent inventory control but rather for other (economic) reasons.19 The interesting point to note, is that closing an extra loop can in some cases make the system inconsistent (Figure 11(b)).
+Remark 1 The control structures in Figure 10 would both be local-consistent without composition control (CC), that is, with (a) L given or (b) D given.
+The reason for closing these composition loops is therefore not to achieve consistent inventory control but rather for other (economic) reasons.
+The interesting point to note is that closing an extra loop can in some cases make the system inconsistent (Figure 10(b)).

-Remark 2 Luyben 20 has proposed to make the system in Figure 11(b) consistent by introducing an adjustable reactor volume, but this is not generally a good solution, because we want to use the maximum reactor volume for economic reasons (including energy saving).19
+Remark 2 Luyben has proposed to make the system in Figure 10(b) consistent by letting the reactor volume float (adjustable reactor volume), but this is not generally a good solution, because we want to use maximum reactor volume for economic reasons (including energy saving).